dominikh/go-tools/staticcheck/README.md

 - Detect loops where the condition variable doesn't change between iterations.
 This is often the case when incrementing the wrong loop variable.
+- Detect loops that only loop once due to unconditional break or return statements.
 - Detects always true/always false comparisons involving unsigned integers and 0.